ngalinos95/Kikds4KidsDoc/docs/README.md

 _Last updated: [24/11/2024]_

 At Kids4Kids, your privacy is a top priority.
 This Privacy Policy explains how we collect, use, and protect your personal information while ensuring compliance with Apple’s App Store guidelines.
+You can find more details on the Terms & Conditions (required) section uppon creating your new account in app
 ---

 ## 1. Introduction